 There are old, helpless and infirm Indians at this agency who are not able to work and make a support for themselves.
-Those who are unable to work ought to be aided in some way by the Government.
-I think an appropriation of \$1,200 per annum ought to be made for the aid and assistance of the old and infirm, such only as are unable to work and make a support.
-If \$1,200 could be appropriated annually forthis purpose, to be expended in purchasing food and clothing, \$300 for each quarter, it would be a great benefit to those who are unable to help themselves.
-I am not infavor of the Government niding those who are able to work and make a support, but those who are so unfortunate as to be blind and otherwise seriously afflicted ought to be aided, and I hope soon steps will be taken to the end that such relief may be be aided, and I hope soon steps will be taken to the end that such relief may be given.
+Those who are mable to work ought to be added in some way by the Covernment.
+I think an appropriation of \$1,200 per announce on the be made for the aid and assistance of the old and infirm, such only as are unable to work and make a support.
+If \$1,200 could be appropriated anoually for this purpose, to be expended in purchasing food and elething, \$300 for each quarter, it would be a great benefit to those who are much to help themselves.
+I am not infavor of the Government miding those who are able to work and make a support, but those who are so unfortunate as to be blind and of berwise seriously afflicted ought to be added, and I hope soon stens will be taken to the end that such relief may be blood beyond a reasonable doubt. be afded, and I hope soon steps will be taken to the end that such relief may be given.

 This agency is in very great need of a physician.
-No serious maladies have prevailed among the Indians during the year, but in case disease should prevail, no physician can be had in many cases, and hence some die for want of medical treatment.
+No serious matadies have prevailed among the Indians during the year, but in case disease should prevail, no physician can be had an imany cases, and hence some die for want of medical treatment.
 I think some means ought to be provided by which medical aid could be obtained in cases of necessity.